theimpossibleastronaut/rmw/docker/README.md

     docker run --rm --entrypoint /rmw/entrypoint-test.sh  -v `pwd`:/rmw/src andy5995/rmw-build-env:bullseye

 That will mount the source directory at '/rmw/src', build rmw based on your local changes, and run the tests.
-To test with valgrind, add `-e USE_VALGRIND=true` to the docker 'run' arguments.

 Specifying the entrypoint isn't mandatory; if omitted, you'll get a prompt.